The Government Will Pay $70m In A Case Brought By 1,905 Manus Island Detainees

 "Today another $90 million was added to that bill with the settlement of the Manus class action.

-"The settlement provides $70 million for the plaintiffs while No Win-No-Fee law firm Slater and Gordon will pocket an estimated $20 million in costs."
+"The settlement provides $70 million for the plaintiffs while No Win-No Fee law firm Slater and Gordon will pocket an estimated $20 million in costs."

-He said it was a "prudent outcome" for Australian taxpayers because the six-month legal battle would have cost "tens of millions of dollars in legal fees alone".
+He said it was a "prudent outcome" for Australian taxpayers because the six month legal battle would have cost "tens of millions of dollars in legal fees alone".

 "Settlement is not an admission of liability in any regard."

-The lead plaintiff is Iranian refugee Majid Kamasaee who fled his homeland due to religious persecution in 2010 and was detained at the centre for 11 months.
+The lead plaintiff is Iranian refugee Majid Kamasaee, who fled his homeland due to religious persecution in 2010, and was detained at the centre for 11 months.

 “This case is not just about me, it is about every person who has been trapped on Manus Island,” Kamasaee said through a statement released by his lawyers.